Home > Outdoor

 Tent Poles

 Most tents have aluminum tubing poles connected with an elastic cord.
-To loft the tent, poles either slide through nylon sleeves or clip into durable plastic clips.
-At the end of the pole is a pin that inserts into a ringed grommet.
+The poles slide through nylon sleeves or into durable plastic clips to loft the tent.
+At the end of the pole, a pin is inserted into a ringed grommet.

 More complex tent designs will color-code the poles with hooks and grommets for an easier setup.
 Some tent pole configurations come as a single piece with hinges.
 Others are separate poles that come together to raise the tent.
 As mentioned, some lightweight tents allow people to use trekking poles for a center tent pole.